szaumoor/ZSTweaks/README.md

 **Component 1630:** Make The Jade's Fang slightly more powerful and improve the lifesteal effect

 This component improves the dagger such that the lifesteal component is potentially better, which is identical to component 1470.
 Additionally, there is a 15% chance the stun happens as well, but only if a Save vs. Spell is failed.
 All the effects now bypass Magic Resistance, like the Stupifier in BGEE and Adjatha the Drinker (which is probably an oversight in this case).
-Also fixes in passing incorrect probabilities for the stun effect.

 **Component 1660:** Make Heart of the Golem +2 get a couple more magic-based features, inspired by the description